vdsingh/swift-sharing/Sources/Sharing/Documentation.docc/Articles/ObservingChanges.md

   var cancellables: Set<AnyCancellable> = []
   func startObservation() {
     $count.publisher.sink { count in
-      print("count changes to", count)
+      print("count is now", count)
     }
     .store(in: &cancellables)
   }
 }
 ```

-You must be careful to not further mutate the shared state from within `sink`, otherwise you run
+> Important: You must be careful to not further mutate the shared state from within `sink`,
-the risk of an infinite loop.
+> otherwise you run the risk of an infinite loop.

 ## UIKit